Vicente Martínez Ybor: Death and legacy

-Martinez Ybor's role in initiating Tampa's phenomenal growth in population and wealth in the late 1890s was widely acknowledged and appreciated during his lifetime.
+Martínez Ybor's role in initiating Tampa's phenomenal growth in population and wealth in the late 1890s was widely acknowledged and appreciated during his lifetime.
 After his death in Tampa on 14 December 1896, the headline of the Tampa Tribune read "Great Benefactor Gone" and many of the businesses in town closed in his honor for his funeral.
 He owned so many business ventures and real estate in the area that his partners concluded that there was not enough available capital in Tampa to turn his assets into money.
 His family eventually did sell off his holdings, but it took almost 10 years.

-Martinez Ybor is interred in St. Louis Catholic Cemetery section of Oaklawn Cemetery in downtown Tampa.
+Martínez Ybor is interred in St. Louis Catholic Cemetery section of Oaklawn Cemetery in downtown Tampa.
 In honor of his contributions to the area's development, streets and schools are named for him, and his likeness is displayed as several pieces of public art, most notably a statue at Centro Ybor on 7th Avenue in Ybor City and a bronze bust on the Tampa Riverwalk near the Tampa Bay History Center.